South East Rail Pay-As-You-Go with Contactless

 In May 2022 TfL won the contract to provide contactless PAYG ticketing across a wide area of South East England, funded by the Department for Transport.
 The historical extensions described above provided PAYG as an optional method of payment without changing the underlying fare structure for traditional tickets.
 With Project Oval the intention is to change the fare structure to match the PAYG system so all fares are single with peak fares applying in the afternoon peak as well as the morning.
 The expected coverage of the project has fluctuated since the initial proposals, with Oxford talked about early on but now dropped, while Alton is now included.
 The current area is detailed in the map within this section.

 Changing the fare structure proved more complicated than first thought, so it was over two years from Marlow before the next extension went live.
-This was 6 stations on the Chiltern line between Denham and High Wycombe inclusive.
+This was 6 stations on the Chiltern line between Denham and High Wycombe inclusive (phase 1a).
 Again there was no fanfare because the go-live date was right at the end of the 2024 general election campaign.
-The next 47 stations were due to follow in September, but then disaster struck TfL in the form of the cyber security incident.
-Finally on February 2nd 2025 the extensions to Shoeburyness, Sevenoaks, Virginia Water, Windsor & Eton Riverside, Bletchley and St Albans Abbey went live and that is where we are as I write this.
+The next 47 stations (phase 1b) were due to follow in September, but then disaster struck TfL in the form of the cyber security incident.
+Finally on February 2nd 2025 the extensions to Shoeburyness, Sevenoaks, Virginia Water, Windsor & Eton Riverside, Bletchley and St Albans Abbey went live, completing phase 1 of Project Oval.

 This section will get updated with plenty of other details over the coming weeks.